shoeffner/monty/01_HelloPython/slides.md

 # Grading

 - Only Fail/Pass
-- To Pass: Present at least eight homework assignments to your tutor (They do not need to be perfect, but you should have worked on it)
+- To Pass: Present at least nine homework assignments to your tutor (They do not need to be perfect, but you should have worked on it)
 - Note: There will be small projects at the end which will be split among several homework sheets, they thus count as two to three assignments